tealeeseng/RoboND-Rover-Project/writeup.md

     obstacle_x_world = obstacle_x_world[oFilter]
 ```

-- Remove framerate and data keys log to have easier tracing.
+- Remove framerate and data keys logging to have easier tracing.

+At the end, the Simulator manages to achieve the minimum requirement of mapping 40% of area with 60% fidelity.
+It takes about 150 seconds to complete that task.

+![alt text][result]

 The Project is definitely unfinished and I wonder how behavior cloning deep learning technique can optimize `decision_step()`.